Biochemistry Major (HBSc)

 Program Overview

 The Major program in Biochemistry provides students with the opportunity to explore the chemistry of living systems.
 In the first two years, students take a suite of core courses in both biology and chemistry.
 In later years, students merge these disciplines through courses that explore the chemistry of proteins, enzymes and metabolism.
-This program is intended for students who are interested in biochemistry, but who do not wish to complete the more focused specialist in biological chemistry.
-The program is also excellent preparation for students wishing to pursue professional schools such as medicine, pharmacy or law.
+This program is intended for students who are interested in biochemistry, but who do not wish to complete the more focused specialist in Medicinal and Biological Chemistry.
+The program also provides excellent preparation for students pursuing professional studies in medicine, pharmacy, or law.

 Complementary Programs: